bugsnag/chromatic-sass/api.md

 ```

 ### chromatic-scale
 Generates a sequence of colors, interpolated at `n` equidistant points between two source colors.
 By default, interpolation is done in the 'lab' space, so that steps between the interpolated colors appear linearly.
-It's an easy way to generate nice color palettes.
+It's an easy way to generate nice color palettes that can be [easily referenced in your stylesheets](http://blog.bugsnag.com/sass-color-palettes).

 Returns an array-like Sass map, with keys set as index values.